Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Profile

-I am associate professor International Development Studies at the Department of Geography, Planning and International Development Studies (GPIO).
 Having a background in Human Geography, I have a key interest in spatial dimensions of development issues, in particular those related to urbanization and cities.
-Leading in my work is a focus on exclusion and inequality.
-These themes come back in more specific topics that I work on such as digital urbanism, smart cities, well being economics, flood adaptation and disaster governance.
-Geographically, my expertise is in small and medium cities in The Caribbean, and increasingly on coastal cities in South Asia.
+Leading in my work is a focus on inequality and (in)justice.
+These themes come back in more specific topics that I work on such as well being economics, everyday flood adaptation, (post)colonial planning practices, digital urbanism, smart cities, and disaster governance.
+Geographically, my expertise is on small and medium cities in The Caribbean, and increasingly on coastal cities in South Asia.
 Recently I have started to work in Amsterdam as well.

-I teach within the (Research) master programs International Development Studies; Human Geography, and; Urban Studies, and in the Bachelor programs Human Geography and Urban Planning, and; Future Planet Studies.
+I currently teach in the (Research) master programs International Development Studies, Human Geography, and Urban Studies.
+I used to teach in the Bachelor programs Human Geography and Urban Planning, and Future Planet Studies as well.
+Between 2013-2022 I acted as teaching director for the RMUS, MHG, MURP and BSc Sociale Geografie en Planologie.

 • Research

-Having a background in human geography, I have a key interest in spatial dimensions of development issues, in particular those related to urbanization and cities.
-This also allows me to combine literature from Development Studies and from Urban Geography.
-Leading in my work is a focus on exclusion and inequality.
-These themes come back in more specific topics that I work on such as urban governance and spatial planning; digital urbanism and Smart Cities; climate change adaptation; urban floods and disaster; livelihoods and entrepreneurship.
-Geographically, my experise is in small and medium cities in The Caribbean, and increasingly on coastal cities in South Asia.
+Having a background in Human Geography and in International Development Studies, I have a key interest in spatial dimensions of development issues, in particular those related to urbanization and cities.
+Leading in my work is a focus on inequality and (in)justice, and I take a critical perspective on urban issues thereby leaning towards theories in the field of critical urban studies (e.g. global urban studies, urban political ecology, southern epistemologies, environmental juctice).
+These themes come back in more specific topics that I work on such as well being economics, everyday flood adaptation, (post)colonial planning practices, digital urbanism, smart cities, and disaster governance.
+Geographically, my expertise is on small and medium cities in The Caribbean, and increasingly on coastal cities in South Asia.
+Recently I have started to work in Amsterdam as well.

 Methodologically, I usually conduct mixed methods research, including qualitative, quantitative and spatial methods of data collection and analysis.
 Where possible I take a comparative approach, combining very different cases.